|Get Atlanta BeltLine updates right in your inbox!|

 Read more about Rob Brawner

-Rob has been actively engaged with many local non-profit organizations since moving to Atlanta in 1996 and currently serves on the board of the Poncey Highland neighborhood, where he lives with his wife Stephanie and their son Nathan.
+Rob has been actively engaged with many local non-profit organizations since moving to Atlanta in 1996 and currently serves on the board of the Poncey Highland Neighborhood Association, where he lives with his wife Stephanie and their son Nathan.